Can you inherit a housing association tenancy?

 Succession rights for an assured shorthold tenancy

 Some housing association tenants have an assured shorthold tenancy.
-The rules about who can inherit the tenancy vary depending on the type and length of the tenancy.
+Who can inherit depends on the type and length of the tenancy.

-You can inherit the tenancy if you were the husband, wife, civil partner or cohabitee of the person who died, as long as it was your home at the time they died.
+You can inherit the tenancy if you were the husband, wife, civil partner or partner of the person who died, as long as it was your home at the time of their death.

 Other relatives can only inherit the tenancy if the tenancy agreement allows this.

-You have no right to inherit a housing association tenancy if it is an assured shorthold tenancy with a fixed term of less than two years.
+Unless you are a joint tenant you have no right to inherit an assured shorthold tenancy with a fixed term of less than 2 years.

-Sometimes a fixed-term tenancy is granted for a period of two years or more.
-You can inherit this type of tenancy if you were the husband, wife, civil partner or cohabitee of the tenant, as long as it was your home at the time they died.
+If the assured shorthold tenancy is granted for a fixed term of 2 years or more, you can inherit it if you were the husband, wife, civil partner or partner of the tenant.
+It must have been your home at the time they died.

-Other relatives can only inherit the tenancy if the tenancy agreement says this can happen.
+Other relatives can inherit the tenancy if the tenancy agreement says this can happen.

-If the tenant who died had been a tenant of the housing association since before 15 January 1989, they probably had a secure tenancy.
+If the tenant who died was a tenant of the housing association since before 15 January 1989, they probably had a secure tenancy.

 The rules for who can inherit a secure housing association tenancy are the same as the rules for a secure council tenancy.

-If you don't have the right to inherit the tenancy
+If you do not have the right to inherit

 You may be able to get help from the council if you will be homeless.